 Whichever way you choose, you can cook your raw cauliflower rice by sauteeing it for 8-10 minutes in a large skillet over medium heat in a tablespoon or two of oil.

 Coconut milk is a great, keto-friendly alternative for those who follow a paleo or low-carb diet.
-It’s high in fat, low in carbs and dairy free.
-When shopping for this recipe, look for full-fat coconut milk.
-If you are following a low-carb or keto diet, you may want to double check the ingredients list to make sure there are no added sugars.
+It’s high in fat, low in carbs, and dairy-free.
+When shopping for this keto chicken curry recipe, look for full-fat coconut milk.
+If you are following a low-carb or keto diet, you may want to double-check the ingredients list to make sure there are no added sugars.

 Looking for other dairy-free recipes?
 Check out my archive with all the dairy-free recipes here at Joy Filled Eats.
 There are over 100!